ArtificialintelligenceDev/docker-shiny/README.md

 # Dockerfile
 Go deep on this, on what each command does and why.
+A Dockerfile is a text document that contains all the instructions needed to create an image.
+The Dockerfile starts with a base image that decides which image your app should be built upon.

-you can pack your application with all of the binaries and runtime libraries, back-end tools, OS tweaks, and even specific services your application needs for running — and make it readily available for instant delivery and automatic deployment.
+you can pack your application with all of the binaries and runtime libraries, back-end tools, and even specific services your application needs for running — and make it readily available for instant delivery and automatic deployment.

 ## Base Images